totemstan/_service/README.md

 [*] So, whereas the `DEBE image` contains the `DEBE module` and the `TOTEM module`, the `DEBE image` does not require the `TOTEM image` as these images are completely self-contained.

-Thus, after priming your project folder:
+Thus, after priming your project folder

 	git clone https://github.com/totemstan/acmesds
 	bash doc.sh config

-you may, if necessary:
+you may, if necessary

 	bash doc.sh docker install
 	bash doc.sh git install

-then:
+then

 	bash doc.sh [debe || totem] init

 to create the `debe` (full-function) or `totem` (barebones) network, as desired.

-Thereafter, the network is administered via:
+Thereafter, the network is administered via

 	bash doc.sh IMAGE ACTION DB

-where:
+where

 	IMAGE = totem || debe || os || msql || neo4j
 	ACTION = install || start || stop || admin || prime || update || debug